More Volunteers Doing More Community Work In More Places than Any Other Service Organization

 Chairmen: Tim Casey

-A Golf Outing is held at the Trout Lake Golf Club in August conjunction with the Boulder Junction Lions Club.
+A Golf Outing is held at the Trout Lake Golf Club on August 27th in conjunction with the Boulder Junction Lions Club.
 The public is welcome to participate.
-Proceeds are used to help support local entities.
+Proceeds are used to help support local organizations.

 Chairmen: John Hanson

 The Adopt-A-Highway Clean-Up program is undertaken by the Lions Club to clean up and beautify a 2 mile stretch of State Highway 51.
 The clean-up is normally conducted three times a year; before Memorial Day, prior to the Fourth of July and after Labor Day.